mtreece/r3/doc/HACKING.md

   by a block of project/public (i.e. `#include <something.h>`) headers, finally followed by private/local (i.e. `#include "something.h"`) headers.

+* Within logical groups, `#include` blocks should be sorted lexicographically.

 * Finally, like Wikipedia, "ignore all rules" if it's appropriate to do so.
   Rules are only a (strong) guideline: if whatever you're trying to convey isn't properly demonstrated using the "rules" here, please express it in any